MitchellJThomas/markdown-cv/index.md

  - Lead Engineer
  - QA Architect

-Transitioned NetGravity AdServer to DoublecClick DART Enterprise.
+Transitioned NetGravity AdServer to DoubleClick DART Enterprise.
 In Lead Engineer role integrated the AdClient with a wide range of webservers.
-Doubleclick's Ad technology was aquired by Google in 2007 and is still in use today.
+DoubleClick's Ad technology was acquired by Google in 2007 and is still in use today.

 ## Education